xvvvyz/catz/README.md

 # omgcatz

-First and foremost, the goal of this project is to provide the user with an abundance of feline imagery.
+First and foremost, the goal of this website is to provide the user with an abundance of feline imagery.
 Which it currently isn't very good at.
-However, it is capable of downloading music from the interwebz that is otherwise hard to acquire.
+However, it is capable of downloading and tagging music from the interwebz that is otherwise hard to acquire.

 #### Supported sites: